< Home

 What does an LZVT show?

-• That your lifeguards can see their allocated zone of responsibility from their allocation position or patrol route.
+• Demonstrate that your lifeguards can see their allocated zone of responsibility from their allocation position or patrol route.

-• That the minimum lifeguard cover for each session provides coverage for pool users wherever they may be located in the pool.
+• Demonstrate that the minimum lifeguard cover for each session provides coverage for pool users wherever they may be located in the pool.

 When is an LZVT required?